 Is your customer service second to none?
 How about your product?
 Do you fulfil your customers’ needs every time?

 Portraying your strengths in your branding reinforces your positive attributes in your customers’ minds.
-Radim urges you to take a lesson from emerging businesses: “Many new successful startups are design-led – they all put their DNA on
+Radim urges you to take a lesson from emerging businesses: “Many new successful startups are design-led – they all put their DNA on show,” he explains.

 Putting it into practice